 After any motorcycle accident, you will more than likely have to deal with insurance companies in some capacity, whether it is to file a claim against an at-fault driver’s policy or against your own.
 It is essential to hire an attorney before talking to any insurance agents.
 An insurance agent will try to find any reason possible to reduce or deny your claim, and an attorney can help prevent this.
 If you have an attorney handle all your correspondence with insurers, they will be less likely to engage in high-pressure tactics to try and convince you to settle for less than coverage dictates.

-Our consultation is free, and we do not charge any fees unless we recover an award for you.
-We have the experience, knowledge, and legal expertise to effectively fight for the justice that you deserve.
-We aggressively pursue all cases we take on, and attribute our unparalleled success rate to our dedication to each client’s needs.
-Call today to set up your complimentary case analysis.
+Our consultation is free, and we do not charge any fees unless we recover a monetary award for you.
+We have the experience, knowledge and legal expertise to effectively fight for the justice that you deserve.
+We aggressively pursue all cases we take on and attribute our unparalleled success rate to our dedication to each client’s needs.
+Call us at (205) 970-0800 to set up your free consultation today.